-I was fortunate enough to float about nine miles of the Bitterroot with Foust on June 28, 1994.
+I was fortunate enough to float about nine miles of the Bitteroot with Foust on June 28, 1994.
 Green Drakes were still supposed to be on the river and we did see a handful at the beginning of the trip.
-I fished his extended body green drake for more than half the trip, then switched to a new, green drake with a rusty edge hackle.
-We had a pleasant day's fishing proving that green drakes were still fresh in the minds of the rainbows of the beautiful Bitterroot river.
+I fished his extended body green drake for more than half the trip, then switched to one of my new, green drake spinner patterns which took the biggest fish.
+We had a pleasant day's fishing proving that green drakes were still fresh in the minds of the rainbows of the beautiful Bitteroot river.